Skip to main content

 2000

-DFPM main offices move from the old School of Medicine building to 375 Chipeta
+DFPM academic offices move from the old School of Medicine building to 375 Chipeta; UPAP moves from the Annex building to 375 Chipeta Way

 2002